EraySari/donate-app/README.md

 ### 👤 USER SIDE

--  🛒 Product List
+- 🛒 **Product List**
+  Products are listed with their prices and can be added to the cart.
 ![User Product List](donate-ui/./assets/user_ProductList.gif)

--  🔍 Elastic Search and Filter
+- 🔍 **Elastic Search and Filter**
+  Users can search for specific products and, if desired, filter the results to show only those that are free.
 ![Elastic Search and Filter](donate-ui/./assets/search_filter.gif)

--  🛒 Cart Update - ✅ Order Creation
+- 🛒 **Cart Update – ✅ Order Creation**
+  Users can update product quantities in the cart, remove items if needed, view applied discounts and the total payable amount, and finally create an order.
+The product stock is also updated automatically when an order is placed.
 ![Cart Update - Order Creation](donate-ui/./assets/order.gif)

--  📑 My Orders
+- 📑 **My Orders**
+  Users can view their previous orders, check the details of each order, and access the invoice.
 ![My Orders](donate-ui/./assets/orders.gif)

 -  🏬 Market Creation
 ![Market Creation](donate-ui/./assets/createMarket.gif)
 ![Market Creation](donate-ui/./assets/createMarket2.gif)

--  ➕ Add Product
+- ➕ **Markets and Add Product**
+  Users can add products to their markets, view all listed products, and see the number of items sold.
 ![Add Product](donate-ui/./assets/addProduct.gif)
 ![Add Product](donate-ui/./assets/addProduct2.gif)

-- 🏢 Organization Application
+- 🏢 **Organization Application**
+-   A user with the *user* role can apply to become an organization.
+The application goes to the admin for approval.
+Once approved, the user becomes an organization and gains access only to free products.
 ![Organization Application](donate-ui/./assets/applyOrg.gif)

 ### 🛡️ Admin Side